gimlet-io/gimlet-documentation/src/pages/blog/streamlit-deployment-https-social-auth.md

 ## Deployment of Streamlit Apps with Gimlet

-Deploying a Streamlit application can be done in X number of steps.
+Deploying a Streamlit application can be done in two steps:
+- importing the repository,
+- and configuring the deployment.

+### Import the Streamlit Repository

 You can get started with Gimlet by connecting your GitHub account.
 After that, add the repository that has your Streamlit application by clicking the **Import** button next to it.
 Save the added repo by clicking the **I am done importing** button.
-If you can’t find it on the top of the list, use the search bar.
+If you can’t find the repository on the top of the list, use the search bar.

+### Configure the Deployment

-Navigate to the deployment setup screen by clicking on the card of your Streamlit application.
+Navigate to the deployment setup screen by clicking on the card of your Streamlit application, and then the **New Deployment** button.
 Set up the deployment in the following way:

 - **Deployment template:** Web Application.
-This’ll allow you to select the Dockerfile container image setting.
+This will allow you to select the Dockerfile container image build setting.
 - **Container Image:** Using a Dockerfile.
 This method requires a Dockerfile.
 If you don’t have one, the example below can be tailored to your app or used without changes.
 If you’re not familiar with Dockerfiles, read the comments.

 ```